Swimming with Turtles: Your Palawan Snorkeling Adventure

 • Practice responsible snorkeling by not touching or damaging coral reefs.
 Follow the principles of “Leave No Trace” to minimize your environmental impact.

-Snorkeling with sea turtles in Palawan provides a rare and awe-inspiring opportunity to connect with these gentle creatures in their natural habitat.
-The combination of clear waters, vibrant coral reefs, and the graceful presence of sea turtles makes it an unforgettable experience for nature enthusiasts and ocean lovers alike.
+Snorkeling with turtles in Palawan provides a rare and awe-inspiring opportunity to connect with these gentle creatures in their natural habitat.
+The combination of clear waters, vibrant coral reefs, and the graceful presence of turtles makes it an unforgettable experience for nature enthusiasts and ocean lovers alike.
+It’s quite common to see turtles while partaking in Green Geckos 3 day expedition from Coron to El Nido.
+The Linapacan Island Chain is home to various different species of turtles.
 Always prioritize the well-being of the marine environment and adhere to guidelines for responsible snorkeling practices.